 If mental health issues, for example, depression or the beginning signs of mania, were not met with holistic, medical or other drug-free exploratory methods and investigations before prescribing medication, then no real attempt to discover why these symptoms were present ever occurred.
 Holistic psychiatry would incline toward such investigative work well before prescribing medications.5

 Alternative to Meds Center does offer such investigatory work as part of the usual programs, with a wealth of adjunctive therapies provided in our inpatient program, to ease the process.
-Safe Lamictal tapering methods are administered by physicians with decades of experience in medication withdrawal.
-We encourage anyone in this difficult situation to become more acquainted with our resources for safe, gradual, and gentle Lamictal withdrawal.
+Safe Lamictal tapering methods are administered by licensed physicians with decades of experience in medication withdrawal, and training in Orthomolecular and Environmental Medicine.
+We encourage anyone in this difficult situation to become more acquainted with our resources for safe, gradual, and gentle Lamictal withdrawal, and relief of ongoing Lamictal adverse effects.

 Diane is an avid supporter and researcher of natural mental health strategies.
 Diane received her medical writing and science communication certification through Stanford University and has published over 3 million words on the topics of holistic health, addiction, recovery, and alternative medicine.
 She has proudly worked with the Alternative to Meds Center since its inception and is grateful for the opportunity to help the founding members develop this world-class center that has helped so many thousands regain natural mental health.